-In the recent past, the securities of several companies have increasingly experienced significant and extreme volatility in stock price due to short sellers of shares of their stock and buy-and-hold decisions of other investors, resulting in what is sometimes described as a "short squeeze."
+In the recent past, the securities of several companies have increasingly experienced significant and extreme volatility in stock price due to short sellers of shares of their stock and buy-and-hold decisions of other investors, resulting in what is sometimes described as a "short squeezes."
 Short squeezes have caused extreme volatility in the stock prices of those companies and in the market and have led to the price per share of some of those companies to trade at a significantly inflated rate that is disconnected from the underlying value of the company.
 Sharp rises in a company's stock price may force traders in a short position to buy the stock to avoid even greater losses.
 Investors who purchase shares in those companies at an inflated rate face the risk of losing a significant portion of their original investment as the price per share has declined steadily as interest in those stocks have abated.
-Market activity suggests that we have been and may currently be the target of a short squeeze, and stockholders may lose a significant portion or all of their investment if they purchase our shares at a rate that is significantly disconnected from our underlying value.
+Market activity suggests that we have been the target of a short squeeze, and this could occur again at any time, and stockholders may lose a significant portion or all of their investment if they purchase our shares at a rate that is significantly disconnected from our underlying value.

-The issuance of shares of our common stock upon conversion of the convertible notes and exercise of warrants will dilute the ownership interests of our stockholders and could depress the trading price of our common stock.
+The issuance of shares of our common stock upon conversion of the Convertible Notes and exercise of warrants will dilute the ownership interests of our stockholders and could depress the trading price of our common stock.

-We must settle conversions of our outstanding convertible notes and exercise of our outstanding warrants in shares of our common stock, together with cash in lieu of issuing any fractional share in the case of the convertible notes.
-The issuance of shares of our common stock upon conversion of the convertible notes or exercise of the warrants will dilute the ownership interests of our stockholders, which could depress the trading price of our common stock.
+We must settle conversions of our outstanding Convertible Notes and exercise of our outstanding warrants in shares of our common stock, together with cash in lieu of issuing any fractional share in the case of the Convertible Notes.
+The issuance of shares of our common stock upon conversion of the Convertible Notes or exercise of the warrants will dilute the ownership interests of our stockholders, which could depress the trading price of our common stock.
 In addition, the market's expectation that conversions or exercises may occur could depress the trading price of our common stock even in the absence of actual conversions or exercises.
 Moreover, the expectation of conversions or exercises could encourage the short selling of our common stock, which could place further downward pressure on the trading price of our common stock.

-Hedging activity by investors in the convertible notes and warrants could depress the trading price of our common stock.
+Hedging activity by investors in the Convertible Notes and warrants could depress the trading price of our common stock.

-We expect that many investors in our outstanding convertible notes and warrants will seek to employ an arbitrage strategy.
-Under this strategy, investors typically short sell a certain number of shares of our common stock and adjust their short position over time while they continue to hold the convertible notes or warrants.
+We expect that many investors in our outstanding Convertible Notes and warrants will seek to employ an arbitrage strategy.
+Under this strategy, investors typically short sell a certain number of shares of our common stock and adjust their short position over time while they continue to hold the Convertible Notes or warrants.
 Investors may also implement this type of strategy by entering into swaps on our common stock in lieu of, or in addition to, short selling shares of our common stock.
 This market activity, or the market's perception that it will occur, could depress the trading price of our common stock.

-Provisions in the indenture governing our outstanding convertible notes could delay or prevent an otherwise beneficial takeover of us.
+Provisions in the Indenture governing our outstanding Convertible Notes could delay or prevent an otherwise beneficial takeover of us.